kscop25/AnalystEX/README.md

 ![income](https://user-images.githubusercontent.com/89413212/131079635-b9a233ac-2e34-4e24-8703-9b5bf4a9610a.png)

+## Exporting Data

+The following code could be used to export cleaned files out of Renvironment for other uses.

+	library(xlsx)
+	write.xlsx(income, income.xlsx)
+	install.packages('xlsx')

+	write.table()
+	write.csv()

 ## Mapping
 	### Due to increased CPU usage, mapping commands were not able to be successfully executed (explained below in Shortcomings section).
 Below, I have explained the steps and cookbook necessary to complete mapping section.
 	### Mapping file types: .dbf, .prj, .shx, .cpg, .xml, .shp.
 Variable file types: .csv, .txt